pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

     cp prod.tfvars terraform.tfvars
     ```

-Besides the setups mentioned above, you can modify `terraform.tfvars` to set the value of variables and configure the cluster as needed.
+In addition to the setups mentioned above, you can also modify `terraform.tfvars` to set the value of variables and configure the cluster as needed.
 See the configurable variables and their descriptions in `variables.tf`.

 The following is an example of how to configure the EKS cluster name, the TiDB cluster name, the TiDB Operator version, and the number of PD, TiKV and TiDB nodes: